What Content Should I Create?

 Topics That Are Ranking but Don’t Match Intent

 A comprehensive page can rank for numerous topics but that doesn’t mean it will rank well for all those topics.
 Sometimes the page ranks for a topic which isn’t really the focus of the page.
-Quite often, it’s because the page doesn’t quite match the intent for that search term.
+Quite often, it’s because the page doesn’t properly match the intent for that search term.

 Here’s an example from the MarketMuse home page.
 While these topics may be covered to some degree, they’re not the focus of the page.

-This view is similar to the previous one, with the addition of the URL column.
+This view is similar to the previous one, “Relevant Topics That Aren’t Ranking,” with the addition of the URL column.
 The key difference lies in how the filter is applied.
-In this case we want to filter on Best Rank is greater than 40.
-You want a high enough number to catch poorly ranking topics as these are the ones most likely to suffer from intent mismatch.
+In this case, we want to filter on “Best Rank is greater than 40”.
+You want a high enough number to catch poorly-ranking topics, as these are the ones likely to suffer from intent mismatch.

 Pages That Are Ranking but Don’t Match Intent

-Apply a filter to create a shortlist of possibile pages that need further investigation.
-Then look at the details of each page to determine how (and to what extent) the intent mismatch is occurring.
+- Look at the details of each page to determine how (and to what extent) the intent mismatch is occurring.

 Related Topics shows the number of topics associated with the page.
 Powerful pages typically have a large number of related topics, so applying a filter to this metric can weed those out of the list.